-- 1. The purpose of this document is to present proposals, analysis and information, as agreed by the Working Group on a possible International System of Cooperation (WG-ISC), at its fifth meeting, held in Geneva on October 30, 2019, in accordance with the mandate and terms of reference for the WG-ISC, as established by the Consultative Committee at its ninety-second session, held in Geneva on October 27, 2016. - 2.
-The proposals, analysis and information are presented in the Annex to this document.
+7. The Consultative Committee noted the proposals, analysis and information agreed by the Working Group on a possible International System of Cooperation (WG-ISC), at its fifth meeting, held in Geneva on October 30, 2019, in accordance with the mandate and terms of reference for the WG-ISC, as established by the Consultative Committee at its ninety-second session, held in Geneva on October 27, 2016, as presented in document CC/96/5 Add.